 - Familiar with basics of data analysis including databases, descriptive statistics, and typical business use cases.

-After completing the Practical Machine Learning course, you will know:
+After completing Practical Machine Learning, you will know how to:

 - Develop ML models

-- How to pick ML algorithms for a given task
+- Pick ML algorithms for a given task

 - Understand techniques and metrics used to determine the quality of ML models